isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2021-02-18-docker-jenkins-ansible-automation.md

 ---
 layout: post
 title: Docker container deployment with Jenkins and Ansible
-categories: Software-Engineering
-author : Isuru Nuwanthilaka
-last_modified_at: '2021-04-11 21:05:20'
-tags: [CI&CD]
 ---

 We are software engineers, we write code.
 Surely (if you are in a small scale company) we have to setup the applications and release for Dev,QA and UAT environments.
 That is lots of work, out of scope.
 So how about having all those automated and we don't need to worry about CI/CD at all?
 Ehhhh interesting!

 ### Why we need this setup?

-* Single point of deployment
+- Single point of deployment

-* Less time to deployments and focus more on development
+- Less time to deployments and focus more on development

-* No need to SSH to different servers time to time (loosely couple slave nodes from master)
+- No need to SSH to different servers time to time (loosely couple slave nodes from master)

-* Easy replication of environments i.e. identical nodes
+- Easy replication of environments i.e. identical nodes

-* Binding multiple phases i.e. testing phase
+- Binding multiple phases i.e. testing phase

-* Flexible configuration of pipelines
+- Flexible configuration of pipelines

 ### Deployment Architecture